-1. Application fee: \$50

-2. Transcript -

-A transcript of your previous education is required, but that fee is set by and paid to the sending institution.

-Transcripts that are not in English must be sent to us by way of World Education Services, and WES requires a fee for the evaluation of an international transcript.

-If you want GCS to send a transcript to another institution, the fee is \$10 for normal service, \$25 for expedited service within the U.S.A.
-You are allowed one transcript at no charge.

-3. Cost per course taken for credit: Tuition, \$245 per credit hour, \$735 for most courses - must be paid by credit or debit card at the time of registration for the course.

-4. Cost of books
+- 1. Application fee: \$50 - 2.
+Transcript - - A transcript of your previous education is required, but that fee is set by and paid to the sending institution. - Transcripts that are not in English must be sent to us by way of World Education Services, and WES requires a fee for the evaluation of an international transcript. - If you want GCS to send a transcript to another institution, the fee is \$10 for normal service, \$25 for expedited service within the U.S.A.
+You are allowed one transcript at no charge. - 3.
+Cost per course taken for credit: Tuition, \$245 per credit hour, \$735 for most courses must be paid by credit or debit card at the time of registration for the course.32 - 4.
+Cost of books - a.

-- a.
 Cost of assigned textbooks ranges from about \$20 to \$100 per course. - b.
 The "average" course requires textbooks costing \$50. - c.
 Students in some nations may need to pay for expedited shipping in order to get textbooks on time, or will need electronic versions that do not require shipping. - 5.
+Course extension fee, for three weeks: \$65.

+32 Personal checks may be accepted only ifprior arrangement is made.
+Please contact the Registrar if you have any questions..

-Course extension fee, for three weeks: \$65. - 6.
-Audit cost per course: \$367.50. - 7.
+- 6. Audit cost per course: \$367.50. - 7.
 Assessment fee for previous learning: \$82 for each unit requested.
-This fee is not refundable, even if no credit is awarded.

-- 8. Capstone continuation fee: \$245 (if more than two semesters are needed for the capstone project). - 8.
+This fee is not refundable, even if no credit is awarded. - 8.
+Capstone continuation fee: \$245 (if more than two semesters are needed for the capstone project). - 9.
 Graduation fee \$165.
-Attendance is not required, but if you participate in the ceremony, the fee is required. - 9.
+Attendance is not required, but if you participate in the ceremony, the fee is required. - 10.
+In-person class fee: \$165 (Participation in in-person classes is optional.
+This fee is nonrefundable unless the class is cancelled by GCS due to lack of enrollment.) - 11.
 Incidental costs that vary from one student to another: - a.
 Costs to remain connected to the internet - b.
 Costs involved in taking proctored exams either a webcam or paying third-party proctoring fees - c.
-Costs involved in using a library perhaps interlibrary loan fees, or postage to return books to the GCS library - 10.
+Costs involved in using a library perhaps interlibrary loan fees, or postage to return books to the GCS library - 12.
 Total costs for the Master's Degree: At our current tuition charges, the cost of the program would total to about \$10,290, plus \$700 to \$750 for books.
-The cost for the MDiv program would total to about \$17,890, plus \$1000 to \$1200 for books.
-The cost may be less if the student is able to document previous experiential learning; the total will increase if our tuition increases before the student has completed the program.
+The cost for the MDiv program would total to about \$17,890, plus \$1000 to \$1200 for books.33 The cost may be less if the student is able to document previous experiential learning; the total will increase if our tuition increases before the student has completed the program.

-For cancellation and refund policies, see page 45.
+For cancellation and refund policies, see page 46.